 This project is part of the Crafty Hangouts series of live crafting videos, sponsored by OnlineLabels.com.

 If you think office supplies and parties don’t go hand-in-hand, then you need to check out all the amazing labels available from Online Labels.
 You’ll find all kinds of shapes, sizes and colors of labels for shipping, printing, packaging, branding and crafting.
 Even labels for sno-cone syrup bottles!

 Our group of crafty bloggers has come up with 20 different ideas for how to use labels at parties.
-You can find all the tutorials at Crafty Hangouts, or watch the live crafting videos on this YouTube playlist.
+You can find all the tutorials on this YouTube playlist.